 There are many resources available to RTOs to assist in determining approaches that will be effective for different learners.
 NCVER for example has a range of research information and case studies that can be accessed and used by RTOs to inform practice.

 A learner's needs can change, or may not be revealed, until tested by the rigours of training, so it is important RTOs monitor each individual's progress and keep support services open and accessible throughout the term of the learner's enrolment.
 The approach that was originally planned in the training and assessment strategy will therefore also evolve as the program is implemented.
-Further information on this topic can be accessed via the TAC Fact Sheet on Learner Needs.
+Further information on this topic can be accessed via the TAC Fact Sheet: Identifying and Meeting Learner Needs.

 NEWTON BAGA BUILDING TRAINING – MEETING THE LEARNERS NEEDS

 Newton Baga Building Training have two programs for the CPC40110 Certificate IV in Building and Construction (Building) qualification to meet the needs of two specific learner cohorts.

 New entrants to the industry are typically learners who have just completed their trade qualification and want to become a registered builder.
 This cohort are employed full time or under contract agreements with larger builders and therefore have no capacity to attend a full-time program.
 The face to face program offered by the RTO has been structured to be conducted part time in the evenings and does not use clustered units as they become too demanding for the cohort to complete.
 The group also do not have strong computer literacy skills and experience with spreadsheets and project tools used by builders.
 The structure of the qualification has included units that will develop these skills and the learning program is based upon a simulated building company so that the learners can apply the knowledge and skill in a low risk environment to develop confidence.
 The group responds well to a classroom-based approach as they form a supportive cohort.